Skip to content

 pip install omero-cli-transfer

-It is possible to do the same thing without conda as long as your python/pip version is at least 3.8, but that will require locally building a wheel for zeroc-ice (which pip does automatically) - it is a process that can be anything from "completely seamless and without issues" to "I need to install every dependency ever imagined".
+It is possible to do the same thing without conda as long as your python/pip version is at least 3.8, but that will require either installing a prebuilt wheel for zeroc-ice (Glencoe Software provides them here or locally building a wheel for zeroc-ice (which pip does automatically) - the latter is a process that can be anything from "completely seamless and without issues" to "I need to install every dependency ever imagined".
 Try at your own risk.

 If you want optional RO-Crate exports, you can do